whoadrian/AudioVideoMerger/README.md

 * The tool will do its magic...
 * Open the output_folder at the video’s location to see the results.
 * Any errors will show up in the console.

+Source code is available, as a python script.
+Free to use, modify and distribute.